Why Egil's Saga is not describing Brunanburh

 There are four traditional arguments that Egil’s Saga’s battle is Brunanburh.
 We will return to Björn Vernharðsson’s more recent arguments in the section ‘In defence of Brunanburh’ below.

 • Egil’s Saga describes King Æthelstan’s participation in a major battle at a place named Vínheiðar.
-Brunanburh is the only documented major battle in which Æthelstan participated.
+Brunanburh is the only documented major battle in which Æthelstan is known to have participated.

 • Egil’s Saga’s battle was in the north of modern England.
 Brunanburh was in the north of modern England.